woossi0/suite/docs/usermanual/source/intro/extensions.rst

    Oracle
    ------

-   The Oracle extension adds the ability for GeoServer to publish data from Oracle Spatial databases.
+   The :ref:`Oracle extension <dataadmin.oracle>` adds the ability for GeoServer to publish data from Oracle Spatial databases.
 Once this extension is added, GeoServer will show Oracle as one of its available data sources when adding a new vector store.

 .. _intro.extensions.pointcloud: